cognesy/instructor-php/NOTES.md

 # NOTES

+## Observability

+> Priority: must have

+Requirements and solution - to be analyzed

+ - How to track regular vs streamed responses?
+Streamed responses are unreadable / meaningless individually.
+Higher abstraction layer is needed to handle them - eg. "folder" with individual chunks of data.
+Completion ID allows to track incoming chunks under a single context.
+ - Completion, if streamed, needs extra info on whether it has been completed or disrupted for any reason.

 ## Better control over deserialization

+> Priority: must have

 We need custom deserializer or easier way of customizing existing one.
 Specific need is #[Description] attribute, which should be used to generate description.